saramont/LiME_binning/README.md

 - alpha, minimum LCP value in a cluster;
 - t, the minimum threshold similarity value.

-One may reduce the internal memory usage by setting the parameter max_rows (max_rows is value in [1,numReads]).
-Indeed, such parameter limits the number of matrix rows in main memory to max_rows.
-(Default: numReads).

 ```sh
 ./LiMEbinning fileName numReads alpha t
 ```

+One may reduce the internal memory usage by setting in it the parameter max_rows (max_rows is value in [1,numReads]).
+Indeed, such parameter limits to max_rows the number of matrix rows in main memory.
+(Default: numReads).

 ### Examples
+A quick test can be run on input example.fasta (in folder example).

-After running Install_tools_preprocessing.sh and Preprocessing.sh (on input example.fasta):
+After running Install_tools_preprocessing.sh and Preprocessing.sh:

 ```sh
 ./LiMEbinning example+RC.fasta 12 16 20
 ```